Sandlie101G12B/Java-tutorials-for-beginners/README.md

 Follow the tutorials in the order they are presented to build your understanding of Java step-by-step.
 Each tutorial is located in its own directory and contains a README file with instructions.

+## Java Advanced Guide

+In addition to the beginner tutorials, we now have a Java Advanced Guide for those looking to deepen their knowledge.
+The advanced guide covers more complex topics and is designed for those who have completed the beginner tutorials or have equivalent experience.

+To access the Java Advanced Guide, navigate to the [`java-advanced-guide`](./java-advanced-guide) directory in this repository.

 ## Contributing

 Contributions are welcome!
 To contribute, follow these steps: